Original publish date: Sunday, February 8, 2015

-The spring conference season is almost upon us, and it’s a good time of year to consider some dos and don’ts when preparing for this year’s events.
+The spring conference season is almost upon us.
+It’s a good time of year to consider some dos and don’ts when preparing for this year’s events.

 Do insist on booth etiquette.
 Marketing directors should insist on proper booth behavior when attendees are in the hall, such as no eating at the booth, limiting time on devices, avoiding sitting, and so on.
-It’s easy to revert to these behaviors, particularly when hall traffic is slow, but attendees certainly will not engage with a rep when his attention is on appetizers or his iPhone.
+It’s easy to revert to these behaviors, particularly when hall traffic is slow.
+However, attendees certainly will not engage with a rep when his attention is on appetizers or his iPhone.

 Don’t display your best giveaways.
 Most exhibitors have some sort of trinket at their booth to grab attention.
-Unfortunately, sometimes a vendor will display a high-priced item (relatively speaking) that attendees will often take when their representatives are engaged in conversations or not at the booth.
-Instead, I recommend placing higher-priced giveaways under the booth and presenting them to attendees who have a meaningful conversation with a rep. For example, an insurance company might have branded umbrellas at the booth as a nod to their coverage, but such relatively higher-priced giveaways should be reserved for attendees who take time to learn about the company’s policies.
+Unfortunately, sometimes a vendor will display a high-priced item (relatively speaking).
+Attendees will often take it when their representatives are engaged in conversations or not at the booth.
+Instead, I recommend placing higher-priced giveaways under the booth and presenting them to attendees who have a meaningful conversation with a rep. For example, an insurance company might have branded umbrellas at the booth as a nod to their coverage.
+Such relatively higher-priced giveaways should be reserved for attendees who take time to learn about the company’s policies.